Club Drugs Withdrawal Symptoms, Timeline, and Detox

 MDMA (3,4-methylenedioxy-methamphetamine), better known to some individuals as ecstasy, is a synthetic drug that alters perception and mood.
 It is classified as a hallucinogen, although it has the combined properties of stimulant drugs and hallucinogens.

-The National Institute of Drug Abuse reports that there are some studies that suggest that withdrawal symptoms from MDMA include fatigue, loss of appetite, depression, and difficulty concentrating.
+Some studies suggest that withdrawal symptoms from MDMA include fatigue, loss of appetite, depression, and difficulty concentrating, according to the National Institute of Drug Abuse (NIDA).
 There is no formal timeline established for the withdrawal symptoms associated with discontinuation of MDMA.
 Many nonprofessional websites propose a withdrawal timeline for MDMA; however, these are not empirically validated.

 Methamphetamine Withdrawal

-Methamphetamine, more commonly known as crystal meth, is a powerful man-made stimulant drug that is a popular drug of abuse.
-It can be readily made by private individuals, and it is commonly snorted or smoked.
-Research indicates that the timeline for withdrawal from crystal meth following discontinuation follows this course:
+Methamphetamine, more commonly known as crystal meth, is a powerful manmade stimulant drug that is often misused.
+It can be made by private individuals, and it is commonly snorted or smoked.
+While the severity and duration of meth withdrawal varies by individual and depends on a number of factors, including how much, how often, and for how long the drug was taken, research indicates that the timeline for withdrawal from crystal meth after discontinuation includes the following:

 • Withdrawal begins rapidly following discontinuation of use, as crystal meth has a short half-life.
-Symptoms can appear within the first 24 hours after someone stops using the drug.
+Symptoms can appear within the first 24 hours after use stops.

 • The symptoms peak within 4-10 days after stopping use and then decline in intensity.

-• The average duration for the withdrawal period is a total of 2-3 weeks with 2 weeks being the most often reported average duration of withdrawal.
+• The average duration for the withdrawal period is a total of 2-3 weeks.

 Rohypnol Withdrawal